Calvin-LL/travel-guide/places/Europe_GB_London.md

 ## My recommended route

 If you follow this route, you will see all of the major landmarks in London in a few hours.
-If you start in the morning you'll get the best light for photos.
+If you start in the morning you'll get the best lighting for photos along the way.
 Feel free to skip any of these places if you're not interested.

 It's a 2h36m walk, bring water.
-I recommend starting at 10-11am, that way you'll get to the Tower Bridge around noon for the sun to shine from above/the south on to the south side of the bridge, and you can have lunch at [Borough Market](#borough-market).
+I recommend starting at 10-11am, that way you'll get to the Tower Bridge a bit after noon for the sun to shine from above/the east on to the east side of the bridge, and you can have lunch at [Borough Market](#borough-market).

 Because of Google Map's 10-waypoint limit, I had to split the route into two parts.
 Some of the locations are so close to each other I didn't bother adding them to the route.
 Some places are added so Google Maps would keep you on the interesting route instead of the shortest route.